slaxman/TokenExchange/README.md

     This specifies the initial value of a single currency unit in bitcoins.
 For example, a value of 0.001 indicates that 1 currency unit is equal to 0.001 bitcoins.
 The exchange rate can be changed using the TokenExchange setExchangeRate API.
 A maximum of 8 decimal places can be specified.

 - currency=xxxxx
     This specifies the 3-5 character Nxt currency code that will be used for the token exchange.
+Changing the currency will cause unprocessed transactions to use the new currency instead of the original currency.

 - secretPhrase=secret-phrase
     This specifies the NXT account used to issue token currency and process redemption requests.